 How do you connect to the Internet?

-I have broadband cable service through Earthlink and Time Warner.
+I have broadband cable service through Spectrum.

 When we work together, how should I contact you?

 I think it is important that we speak on the phone at least once a week.
 Even if it is just to say a quick hey, hi, hello there!
-Aside from our weekly phone call, I prefer my clients to contact me first via e-mail, Skype message, then by telephone.
+Aside from our weekly phone call, I prefer my clients to contact me first via e-mail, then by telephone.

 If you have never worked in my field of expertise, how will you be able to provide support?